 Schools are not required to hold an inhaler - this is a discretionary power enabling schools to do this if they wish.
-The [INSERT policy OR protocol] for the use of the emergency inhaler based on - Guidance on the use of emergency salbutamol in schools (DoH, 2015).
+The use of the emergency inhaler based on - Guidance on the use of emergency salbutamol in schools (DoH, 2015).
 The emergency salbutamol inhaler should only be used by children, for whom written parental consent for use of the emergency inhaler has been given, who have either been diagnosed with asthma and prescribed an inhaler, or who have been prescribed an inhaler as reliever medication.